 He paronga ma te hunga toro mai me te hunga tautawhi – Information for visitors and support people

-Under any Alert Levels where visitor restrictions are in place, an exception will be made for people with disabilities who are in hospital or have to attend an outpatient appointment– where they need a support person to ensure equitable access to health services.
-For example, a sign language interpreter, support person for someone with a learning disability, or someone to assist with mobility is allowed in addition to that person’s permitted visitor/s.
+An exception will be made for people with disabilities who are in hospital or have to attend an outpatient appointment – where they need a support person to access health services.
+For example, a sign language interpreter, support person for someone with a learning disability, or someone to assist with mobility.
+The support person is in addition to permitted visitors.

 Te Nīkau Hospital & Health Centre